grnet/baas/README.md

 ## Build instructions

-### Build instructions for Windows

-I. Cygwin installation and setup
+### Cygwin installation and setup
+To build a package on Windows you need cygwin.

-    1. Download Cygwin setup.exe from https://www.cygwin.com/setup-x86_64.exe in this directory.
+1. Download Cygwin setup.exe from https://www.cygwin.com/setup-x86_64.exe in
-    2. Execute install.bat
-        This will install Cygwin and prerequisite packages under .\build\cygwin.
-        It will also download and install python-lockfile, duplicity and python-swiftclient.

-II.
-Node.js
+this directory.
+2. Run `make_cygwin.bat build` to install the environment we need to build duplicity under `build\cygwin_build`.
+3. Run `make_cygwin.bat dist` to build a smaller instance needed for deployment under `build\cygwin`.

+### Install Node.js and npm

 1. Install Node.js from https://nodejs.org/en/
-        Important: npm3 is required.
-To update:
-        - cd %ProgramFiles%\nodejs
-        - npm -g install npm@latest
+2. Make sure that npm is also installed.

-    2. Install nw-builder : npm -g install nw-builder
+3. Install nw-builder : npm -g install nw-builder

-III.
-Clone repo and build
-    1. Get the code from the baas repo
-    2. cd into baas directory
-    3. nwbuild -p win64 -v 0.12.0 baas
-    4. copy contents of build\baas\win64 folder into build directory
+* Note that on some systems node executable is installed as nodejs, and nw-builder fails to start.
+You will need to change the first line of /usr/local/bin/nwbuild to look for nodejs.

-### Build instructions for Linux
+### Build duplicity

-I. Building duplicity
-   1. You will need python, pip and gnupg.
-   2. Make sure you have librsync-dev installed.
+1. You will need python and gnupg.
+Make sure you have librsync-dev installed.
+On Windows, these are provided by cygwin installed previously.
-   3. pip install wheel.
-   4. Download and unpack the latest duplicity source code from https://launchpad.net/duplicity/0.7-series
-   5. Run make_duplicity.sh <path_to_duplicity_src>.
-This will build duplicity and collect its dependencies under build/duplicity.
-In order to run the executable build/duplicity/duplicity, you need to set PYTHONPATH=build/duplicity/lib.
+2. Run make_duplicity.sh; this will build duplicity and collect its dependencies under build/duplicity.
+Note that on Windows you need to run it with build\cygwin_build\bin\bash.exe.

+### Build the package

+1. Run make_package.sh <platform> (again, with
+build\cygwin_build\bin\bash.exe on Windows) to build the nwjs application and collect everything under dist/baas.

 ## Copyright and license